 Gaylord Opryland’s A Country Christmas

 When I visited Gaylord Opryland, I checked out the indoor lighting displays as well as the outdoor nativity scene.
 If you’re interested in visiting just for the Christmas lights and decorations, it’s free to walk around the property.
 Please note that it costs $29 to park your car in the self-parking section, regardless of whether you’re an overnight hotel guest or only staying for a couple of hours.
+This place really makes Christmas in Nashville so magical!

 In true Nashville style, the indoor Christmas decorations go beyond candy canes and poinsettias.
 There are music notes, treble clefs, and guitars that showcase the theme of “Music City”.
 Of course, you’ll still find holiday favorites like nutcrackers, wreaths, and strings of lights suspended from the ceiling.
 I really enjoyed wandering around the tropical garden with its fountains, bridges over an indoor river, and palm trees all decorated with Christmas lights.
 It’s a feast for the senses and among the Christmas events in Nashville that aren’t to be missed.

 If that wasn’t enough, the outdoor scene is equally as magical.
 There’s a gigantic Christmas tree created out of thousands of lights, along with a nativity scene with animals, angels, and Biblical characters.
+With both indoor and outdoor displays, it’s one of the grandest ways to celebrate Christmas in Nashville.

 Beyond the Christmas decorations, Gaylord Opryland has a variety of holiday events and activities.
 There are ice sculptures carved from two million pounds of ice, tubing, ice skating, gingerbread house decorating, photos with Santa, Christmas fountain shows, and more.
 Check the Gaylord Opryland website for more details of Christmas events in Nashville.
 If you’re planning an overnight stay, you can book your trip to Gaylord Opryland here or check out reviews by fellow trusted travelers.